carloscisnerosjr/carloscisnerosjr/README.md

 - 👋 Hi, I’m [@carloscisnerosjr](https://twitter.com/carlosdotpizza)
-- 👀 Infrastructure Engineer @ The New York Times
+- 👀 Senior SRE @ Nayya
 - Founder and engineer of [Eve AI](https://meeteveai.io), a next generation AI Creative Suite powered by an agentic voice assistant and an LLM assistant.
 - 📫 How to reach me: https://linkedin.com/in/carloscisnerosjr